HOW TO HIT THE LOWER TRAPS

 Now that you know how the muscle functions, incorporating more lower trap exercises into your workouts just got a lot easier.

 Speaking of workouts, if you don’t have a dedicated shoulder exercise routine, we can help you out!
+Check out our ATHLEAN-X programs to see which one is the best fit for your goals and fitness level.

 - The trapezius muscle tends to be ignored in most shoulder workouts with an emphasis on the lower traps.